haga-rak/fluxzy.core/docs/actions/ForwardAction.md

 ### Description

 Forward request to a specific URL.
 This action makes fluxzy act as a reverse proxy.
-Host header is automatically set.
+Unlike [SpoofDnsAction](https://www.fluxzy.io/rule/item/spoofDnsAction), host header is automatically set and protocol switch is supported (http to https, http/1.1 to h2, ...).
 The URL must be an absolute path.

 ### Evaluation scope